bignerdranch/iOS8Demos/Interactive/InteractiveBlog.md

 }
 ```

-This CSS file does not really do anything fancy.
-It is just a simple description of your HTML page's style in terms of margins, colors, fonts, and text alignment.
-If you prefer more or less styling, then have it.
+This CSS file is a very basic description of your HTML page's style in terms of margins, colors, fonts, and text alignment.
+If you prefer more or less styling, then change it to match your taste.

 ####Mapping the Content

 The last step entails teaching the `Playground` how to organize its content.
 You will use the `contents.xcplayground` file to complete this task.
-Open this file in a text editor and have it match the code below.
+Open this file in a text editor and update it to match the listing below.

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>